JHXSMatthew/TheAccountant/README.md

 ### Installing

-would be there in a week.
+would be there in a week. sql tables are not automatically created rightnow but would be there very soon.

 ## Authors